 Weill composed The Lindbergh Flight in 1929.
-It is the second of the two cantatas on texts by Bertolt Brecht (the first being Das Berliner Requiem) which he wrote during the 12 months following the premiere of The Threepenny Opera.
-(In that same period he finished his three-act opera Mahagonny and composed his score for Happy End.)
+It is the second of the two cantatas on texts by Bertolt Brecht (the first being Das Berliner Requiem) which he wrote during the twelve months following the première of The Threepenny Opera.
+(In that same period he finished his three-act opera Mahagonny, and composed his score for Happy End.)
 The first performance was conducted by Otto Klemperer at a Berlin concert in November 1929, and was well received.
 In style the work derives from the Berliner Requiem and hence from the more 'classical' and austere passages in Mahagonny.
 It has no affinities with The Threepenny Opera or Happy End; and the allusions to popular music and jazz, which are commonly held to be typical of Weill, are confined to two short numbers.
 For the first time since 1925, Weill used a normal medium-sized orchestra; but from this are drawn various smaller ensembles.
-Orchestration is one of the elements that define the many and progressively illuminating relationships between the 15 numbers.
+Orchestration is one of the elements that define the many and progressively illuminating relationships between the fifteen numbers.
 The idea of an upward and outward exploration from modest beginnings determines the total form.

 When, in May 1927, Charles Lindbergh completed the first transatlantic solo flight, both hemispheres rejoiced as if at the dawn of a new age.
-No flying exploit of more recent times has inspired such unquestioning enthusiasm; nor has any later explorer been so idolised by the general public or so fervently wooed by commerce and high society.
-In 'Lucky Lindbergh' the 20th century discovered the embodiment of its simpler dreams, and show business discovered a star greater than Hollywood's.
+No flying exploit of our own day has inspired such unalloyed enthusiasm; nor has any later explorer been so idolised by the general public or so feverntly wooed by commerce and high society.
+In 'Lucky Lindbergh', the twentieth century discovered the embodiment of its simpler dreams, and Show Business discovered a star greater than Hollywood's.
 The 'common man' who landed his frail craft at Le Bourget stepped out into a world that had cast him as Superman.
-In that respect the Lindbergh of the popular imagination was foreign to everything Weill stood for.
+In that respect, the Lindbergh of the popular imagination was foreign to everything Weill stood for.
 When Stokowski introduced his cantata to America, audiences were baffled and dismayed by the sombre and profoundly un-American tone of the music.
+Even Berlin, which had yet to hear the Berliner Requiem, was surprised by it.